Lifestyle changes – making positive decisions

 Being physically active helps to keep your weight healthy and can reduce stress and tiredness.
-It also helps to keep your bones strong and your heart healthy.
-There’s some evidence that taking regular physical activity may help to reduce the risk of breast cancer coming back and of getting some other cancers.
-Your GP or cancer specialist may be able to refer you to special exercise groups run by exercise trainers.
+It helps to keep your bones strong and your heart healthy.
+There is some evidence that regular physical activity may help to reduce the risk of breast cancer coming back.

-Some treatments for breast cancer may increase the risk of getting heart problems later in life.
+Some treatments may increase the risk of getting heart problems later in life.
 Look after yourself by keeping physically active, eating healthily, not smoking and sticking to sensible drinking guidelines.
 The British Heart Foundation has helpful information and advice.

-If you’re a smoker, giving up smoking is one of the healthiest decisions you can make.
+If you smoke, giving up smoking is one of the healthiest decisions you can make.
 Smoking increases your risk of bone thinning (osteoporosis) and is a major risk factor for smoking-related cancers and heart disease.

 Stick to sensible drinking

 Stick to sensible drinking guidelines, which recommend that women drink less than two units a day or 14 a week.
 Try to have a few alcohol-free days a week.

 Different people can help you during and after treatment.